sam-caldwell/bibliography/README.md

 # Bibliography CLI (APA7 + Annotation)

 A single-CLI, Git-backed annotated bibliography that stores one APA7 entry per YAML file.
-The tool looks up citations using public metadata providers (doi.org for articles; OpenLibrary for books), validates and writes them to `data/citations/`, keeps a keyword index in `data/metadata/`, and commits/pushes changes automatically.
+The tool adds citations and, when possible, fetches metadata from public providers (doi.org for articles; OpenLibrary for books), validates and writes them to `data/citations/`, keeps a keyword index in `data/metadata/`, and commits/pushes changes automatically.
 A GitHub Action keeps indexes consistent on every push.

 ## Highlights